7.5 FK: Performance

 The concept of using kinetic energy tables as a measuring method for incapacitating power has been used for almost a century but has been disputed for almost as long by various different authorities, scholars, and writers as it does not take into account the projectile construction and design which may affect terminal performance significantly.
-It also does not take into account penetration capability which is highly influence by projectile material, design, and sectional density.
-Several theories have been published that claim better prediction of incapacitating power than kinetic energy such as Tylor KO index, Hatchers theory, Lethality index, Bekker knock out formula, and Hornady HITS among others.
+It also does not take into account penetration capability which is highly influenced by projectile material, design, and sectional density.
+Several theories have been published that claim better prediction of incapacitating power than kinetic energy such as Taylor KO index, Hatchers theory, Lethality index, Bekker knock out formula, and Hornady HITS among others.
 FK BRNO has published their own alternative method which they claim is more efficient and more accurate predictor of incapacitating power which they call Dynamic Shock Index (DSI).
 They have also published a video showing the 7.5 cartridge being used to hunt large boars where they claim that the terminal ballistics efficiency shown in the video is due to the high DSI of these loads.